RodionLodza/SimpleLocalization/README.md

 ## How to use?
 On the project homepage you can find information about SimpleLocalization:  documentation, getting-started guides and downloading.
 <br />

-## How to install?
-Download `SimpleLocalization.unitypackage` and using UnityPackageManager.
 <br />

 ## License